Sharing Settings

 You can’t change the default level of access for child objects.

-Configuring Organization-Wide Sharing Defaults
+Configure Organization-Wide Sharing Defaults

 1. Access FieldFX Back Office.